JackV2020/Domoticz-ToonMonitor/README.md

 In 6 Tile mode you can still control your heating by an Android app or maybe my Toon Heating app from https://github.com/JackV2020/toonSmallHeating

-The plugin has 12 sensors for
+The plugin has 12 systeem related sensors for :

  - Toon Uptime
  - GUI Uptime